tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/25_[fv]_sections.md

 address.
 The `FvBaseAddress` and the optional `FvForceRebase` attributes must be above `FvAlignment` attribute.

+When `FvForceRebase` is set to `TRUE`, the rebase behavior depends on whether any `[Rule]` section uses the `Xip=TRUE` keyword.
+If at least one file in the FV is marked `Xip=TRUE` through its applicable Rule, only those files are rebased.
+If no files specify `Xip=TRUE`, all eligible files are rebased, preserving legacy behavior.
+Named rules with `RuleOverride` in the `[FV]` section's INF statements provide per-module granularity for XIP control.

 ### 2.5.1 DEFINE Statements

 `DEFINE` statements are used to define Macro definitions that are scoped to the